 Defects are central to a broad range of physical theories, from condensed-matter systems to high-energy physics.
 Despite the presence of a defect, the local structure of a theory remains intact, preserving key features that allow for instance the application of non-perturbative techniques.
 In critical systems, conformal defects retain a significant portion of the underlying conformal symmetry, enabling the use of modern tools like the conformal bootstrap to formulate constraints on observables.
-Although numerical studies face challenges due to the absence of positivity, substantial progress has been made on the analytic side, inspired by the development of Lorentzian inversion formulas and dispersion relations in conformal field theories (CFTs) without defects[1, 2].
+Although numerical studies face challenges due to the absence of positivity, substantial progress has been made on the analytic side, inspired by the development of Lorentzian inversion formulas and dispersion relations in conformal field theories (CFTs) without defects [1, 2].
 In recent years, a wide variety of defect CFTs has been investigated, with Wilson lines emerging as crucial probes in both the AdS/CFT correspondence [3, 4] and the study of quark confinement [5, 6].

 In this context, the configuration involving a Maldacena-Wilson line in four-dimensional $\mathcal{N}=4$ super Yang-Mills (SYM) theory holds a particularly prominent position.
 This setup retains many key features of its parent theory, including one-dimensional conformal symmetry, supersymmetry and integrability.
 Recent studies have focused on two canonical configurations: the two-point functions of bulk operators in the presence of the Wilson line and multipoint correlators of defect operators.
-For the two-point functions, correlators involving half-BPS operators have been studied at weak and strong coupling, employing analytical bootstrap methods [7-10], perturbative techniques [11], and exact results obtained through localization in a specific kinematic regime known as topological [12-16].
-In the context of multipoint correlators, extensive work has been conducted on four-point functions of defect half-BPS operators using modern approaches that combine numerical conformal bootstrap and integrability [17-20].
-Strong-coupling results have also been derived through direct computations [21, 22] or with the analytical bootstrap [23-27].
-Exact results have also been obtained with localization techniques [28].
-Additionally, studies of higher-point functions at weak coupling have led to conjectures about superconformal Ward identities [29, 30], which have been confirmed and expanded upon [31, 32], leading to new results for five- and six-point functions [33-36].
+For the two-point functions, correlators involving half-BPS operators have been studied at weak and strong coupling, employing analytical bootstrap methods [7-11], perturbative techniques [12], and exact results obtained through localization in a specific kinematic regime known as topological [13-17].
+In the context of multipoint correlators, extensive work has been conducted on four-point functions of defect half-BPS operators using modern approaches that combine numerical conformal bootstrap and integrability [20-23].
+Strong-coupling results have also been derived through direct computations [24, 25] or with the analytical bootstrap [26-30].
+Meanwhile, exact results have been obtained with localization techniques [31].
+Additionally, studies of higher-point functions at weak coupling have led to conjectures about superconformal Ward identities [32, 33], which have been confirmed and expanded upon [34, 35], leading to new results for five- and six-point functions [36-40].